 - How to Create and Configure a Domain

 - Conceptual Information on Windows Active Directory User Groups

 - Log in Error: Wrong user name or password

 - If the EcoStruxure Building Operation Domain has the same name as the Windows Active Directory domain name, it will expect the user account to exist locally in the Building Operation domain.

 - Log in Error: "User account not associated with a group.
 Contact your Administrator."

 - Verify that the Windows user is a part of the Windows group configured in the Building Operation Group settings.
 In order to identify every group that the current windows user belongs to, run the command: whoami /groups

 - Once the Windows user has been confirmed as a member of the configured Windows group, try changing the Log On as credentials for the Enterprise Server service.
 The default user that is used when installed is the "Local System account".
-The Windows account used to run the Enterprise Server service needs "read access" to all places (e.g. OUs) in the Active Directory where user groups potentially involved in an EBO Windows log on can be found.
+The Windows account used to run the Enterprise Server service needs "read access" to all places (e.g. OUs) in the Active Directory where user groups potentially involved in an EBO Windows log-on can be found.

-Note: By default, all domain users in an Active Directory have read access to Active Directory "Users and Computers" objects so it is the sites which have restricted this in some way which may face issues.
+Note: By default, all domain users in an Active Directory have read access to Active Directory "Users and Computers" objects so it is the sites that have restricted this in some way that may face issues.
 You do not need to use “domain admin” type accounts for this as they are granted way too much authority in general.
-An account has read access to sufficient parts of the AD while having only normal local user privileges on the machine where the Enterprise Server is running will suffice.
+An account that has read access to sufficient parts of the AD while having only normal local user privileges on the machine where the Enterprise Server is running will suffice.